mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 ```

 ## Limitations

-* Whenever the binlogrouter connects to a master server, it will open a
-  new binlog file where it writes new events.
-This can happen when
-  replication is started due to a `START SLAVE` command or when the
-  network connection to the master is lost and a reconnection takes place.

 * Old-style replication with binlog name and file offset is not supported
   and the replication must be started by setting up the GTID to replicate